-The MUOS-1 satellite is the first of a five-satellite constellation to be launched and operated by the Navy's Communications Satellite Program Office, PMW 146.
-MUOS is the next-generation narrowband tactical satellite communications system designed to significantly improve ground communications to U.S. forces on the move around the globe.
+MUOS-2 is the second of a five-satellite constellation to be launched and operated by PMW 146, the Navy's Communications Satellite Program Office.
+MUOS is a next-generation narrowband tactical satellite communications system designed to significantly improve ground communications to U.S. forces on the move around the globe.